sentinel-official/docs/docs/full-node-setup/README.md

 - The Akash Network

 To set up a Full Node successfully, you should possess a moderate level of proficiency in Linux and networking.
 This guide has been designed to assist users in comprehending all the necessary steps required for setting up a full node.

+We also highly advise setting up a monitoring system to avoid downtime, missed blocks (in case you validate), and damage to your reputation.
+Please refer to the guide below.

+- [Node Monitoring](/node-monitoring): make sure everything works properly on your Validator machine